Tanya-garg10/DoctoDial-AI-Voice-Healthcare-Assistant/README.md

-# 🏥 DoctoDial - AI Healthcare Triage MVP
+# 🏥 DoctoDial - AI Healthcare Triage

 DoctoDial is a voice-based AI healthcare triage application that helps users assess their medical symptoms and provides urgency classification along with nearby hospital recommendations.